Skip to main content

 dispatch(NavigateAction.pushNamed("myRoute"));

-you may use this static method provided by NavigateAction
+Instead, use this static method from NavigateAction:

 String routeName = NavigateAction.getCurrentNavigatorRouteName(context);